electricui/stm32-dma-uart-eui/README.md

 - The board is configured to run at `115200` baud by default.
 - The orange led, `LD3` on `PD13`, is used as a blinker for the standard [`hello-electric` example](https://electricui.com/docs/quick-start/ui).

+### Changing the microcontroller family

+This example is setup against the `STM32F407VGT6`, but because it uses the ST HAL, changing to different F4 parts isn't too hard.

+- If you're using `cmake`, change the `-DSTM32F407xx` to match your part i.e `-DSTM32F405xx`.
+- Ensure your linker file `STM32F407BVGTx_FLASH.ld` file matches your micro, as your part might have more/less RAM and flash.
+- Adjust the USART peripheral in use, GPIO pins, and LED pin as required for your development board.

 ## Firmware Setup

 This project was created with CubeMX (.ioc file included), but the `usart.h/.c` are heavily generated.
 The project was exported for SW4STM32, but imported and edited with CLion.